outskirtslabs/nixos-hetzner/README.md

 # NixOS with Determinate Nix for Hetzner Cloud

+Hetzner is a price-competitive and conceptually simpler alternative to AWS and the other hyperscalers for the small orgs and teams that [I tend to work with][ol].

+Using NixOS on Hetzner has traditionally been a bear, because Hetzner does not provide a NixOS image nor a straightforward way to create one.
+Most folks resort to using nixos-infect, nixos-anywhere to transmogrify a debian/ubuntu instance into NixOS.

+However several developments over the past year have changed the status quo:

+1. [hcloud-upload-image] was released, a simple golang tool that takes a disk image as input and sideffects Hetzner Cloud in such a way that it creates a Snapshot from said image
+2. [PR #375551](https://github.com/NixOS/nixpkgs/pull/375551) is making its way into nixpkgs which brings in `hcloud-upload-image` as well as the NixOS plumbing needed to produce hetzner images.
+3. [FlakeHub Cache], available since late 2024, makes it *blazing* fast to copy built closures into a running system.

+To be clear: I was not responsible for any of this.
+I'm taking advantage of the open-source efforts of others.
+This repo takes these disparate pieces and ties them together into an out-of-the-box solution for building Hetzner Cloud NixOS images.

+(and yes, even this repo is a derivative as I based it on [Determinate Systems][detsys]'s [repo for AWS AMIs][nixos-amis])

+---

 > [!NOTE]
-> This repo was inspired by [Determinate Systems][detsys]'s [repo for
-> AWS AMIs][nixos-amis] This is a proof-of-concept repo maintained by me and not
+> This is a proof-of-concept repo maintained by me and not DetSys.
-> DetSys.
-I use something like this in prod, so it works, but don't expect this
+> I use something like this in prod, so what is here works, however
-> repo to be updated regularly.
+> don't count on me to provide the same maintenance and upkeep like DetSys does for their official AWS AMIs.

 This repo makes available NixOS Hetzner Cloud images containing [Determinate Nix][det-nix]

 Images are available for these systems: